The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 Bedouin Soundclash Concert Video

 To give you an idea of what to expect at Shipyard Commons at the end of the night at the Shipyards Festival, check out the video below.
 It shows scenes of the concert by Bedouin Soundclash in 2021.
-What a great event it was!
 The band returned to the Lower Mainland in 2022 when it played at the Vancouver Craft Beer & Music Festival.

 Earlier in the day there were a number of other great concerts on the Shipyard Commons Stage, but with fewer people in the audience.
 By the time the headliner band took the stage, however, the place was absolutely packed!